MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-file-data-with-DPM.md

     -   [Get DPM installed](../get-started/Get-DPM-installed.md)

-2.  **Set up storage**—You can store backed up data on disk, on tape, and in the cloud with Azure.
+2.  **Set up storage** - You can store backed up data on disk, on tape, and in the cloud with Azure.
 Read more in [Prepare data storage](../get-started/Prepare-data-storage.md).

-3.  **Set up the DPM protection agent**—You'll need to install the DPM protection agent on every machine you want to back up.
+3.  **Set up the DPM protection agent** - You'll need to install the DPM protection agent on every machine you want to back up.
 Read [Deploy the DPM protection agent](Deploy-the-DPM-protection-agent.md).

 ## Back up file data
 After you have your DPM infrastructure set up you can enable protection machines that have file data you want to back up.